Natufian culture: Other finds

 There was a rich bone industry, including harpoons and fish hooks.
 Stone and bone were worked into pendants and other ornaments.
 There are a few human figurines made of limestone (El-Wad, Ain Mallaha, Ain Sakhri), but the favorite subject of representative art seems to have been animals.
 Ostrich-shell containers have been found in the Negev.

 In 2018, the world's oldest brewery was found, with the residue of 13,000-year-old beer, in a prehistoric cave near Haifa in Israel when researchers were looking for clues into what plant foods the Natufian people were eating.
-This is 8,000 years earlier than experts previously thought beer was invented.
+This is 8,000 years earlier than experts previously thought beer was produced.

 A study published in 2019 shows an advanced knowledge of lime plaster production at a Natufian cemetery in Nahal Ein Gev II site in the Upper Jordan Valley dated to 12 thousand (calibrated) years before present [k cal BP].
 Production of plaster of this quality was previously thought to have been achieved some 2,000 years later.